iesl/paper_coref/doc/usage/coreference/acl_paper_coreference.md

 ### XML Formats ###

-The XML formats assume that each paper's XML data is stored in a single file with the ACL paper id as the base part of the filename.
+The XML formats assume that the ACL paper id is the base part of the filename.
 Any additional file extensions are fine.
+For instance, valid filenames would be ```E14-1025.xml, E14-1025.tagged.xml, E14-1025.header.xml.tagged, etc```

 ### LocatedCitation ###